Raising Whole-Brain Children Through Adventure

 11. Integrate Memory

-Help children build coherent stories about their experiences.
+Help children make coherent sense of their experiences.

 Unprocessed experiences often become emotional triggers later.